DataONEorg/sem-prov-ontologies/observation/ECSO_tasks_20160601.md

 Algorithm tasks
 ---------------
 1. Create a script that uses the EML files to extract annotations. **Jim** Partly complete, need to reproduce what Ben was sending to the ESOR service.
-2. Integrate a Named Entity Recognition (NER) algorithm into ESOR as a preprocessing step to the entity linking service. **Sabita**
+2. Integrate a Named Entity Recognition (NER) algorithm into ESOR as a preprocessing step to the entity linking service. **Zhen** (done except debugging and evaluation)
 3. Create an ontological representation of the dataset descriptions in EML to use as the input to ontology matching algorithms. **Booma and Jim** (Done)
 4. Investigate other suggested improvements from Jin Zheng **Zhen**
-5. Integrate and evaluate the following ontology matching algorithms: **Booma and Jim**
+5. Integrate and evaluate the following ontology matching algorithms: **Booma, Sabita, and Jim** (complete except for evaluation)
 	1. AgreementMaker
 	2. Custom cosine similarity and edit distance comparison matching
 6. Improve the ontology generation capability around units **Bryce and Jim**